 The law may be broken down according to several classification systems.
 For instance, one classification system divides law into substantive law (all laws that define, describe, regulate, and create legal rights and obligations) and procedural law (all laws that establish the methods of enforcing the rights established by substantive law).

-EXAMPLE 1.5 A state law that provides employees with the right to workers' compensation benefits (see Chapter 16) for any on-the-job injuries they sustain is a substantive law because it creates legal rights.
+EXAMPLE 1.5 A state law that provides employees with the right to workers' compensation benefits for any on-the-job injuries they sustain is a substantive law because it creates legal rights (workers' compensation laws will be discussed in Chapter 17).
 Procedural laws, in contrast, establish the method by which an employee must notify the employer about an on-the-job injury, prove the injury, and periodically submit additional proof to continue receiving workers' compensation benefits.
 Note that a law concerning workers' compensation may contain both substantive and procedural provisions. •